developeranaz/Mega-index-heroku/README.md

 3. and `template` = `dark` for dark template.

 -----------
 ## Features
 * Index Authentication Added
 * Switch Dark and Light INDEX in config vars
+* WebDav support : You can transfer files with Webdav apps or any Network files
 * No rclone.conf file needed
 * Added More security
 * MEGA support is available